STAT545-UBC-hw-2018-19/hw03-iyaniwura/homework_03.md

 This graph shows a summary of the 'distribution' of GDP per capital for each continent.
 I have also plotted the gdpPercap values on the violin plot, which shows how the actual gdp is distributed for each continent.

-### Compute a trimmed mean of life expectancy for different years.
+### Compute a trimmed mean of life expectancy for different years

 **Trimmed Mean**